AhoyLemon/TheFPlus/readme.md

 ![F Plus Logo](https://thefpl.us/android-chrome-512x512.png)
 # The F Plus

-This repo contains all the template and design files which make [thefpl.us](https://thefpl.us) work and operate the way it does.
-It does not contain the content or the kirby source files, as those aren't really relevant here.
+This repo contains all the files which make [thefpl.us](https://thefpl.us) work and operate the way it does.
+The website is built on Bastian Allgeier's [Kirby  CMS](https://github.com/getkirby/kirby/).
+As this site uses [Kirby 2](https://github.com/getkirby-v2) rather than Kirby 3, the architecture files are kept in this repo as well.
+This repo also contains the site content, which is more-or-less current at any given time.

-To get this repo up and running, first [download Kirby](https://github.com/bastianallgeier/kirby) and then copy over the contents of this repo into your folder.
-You now have a working version of The F Plus ready for content.

 This project is kept on parity with what's currently happening on The F Plus website, and is primarily used for version tracking for me as well as to try to demonstrate everything I'm doing to make the site work.
 If you have a question or suggestion on how to make anything better, you can [submit an issue](https://github.com/AhoyLemon/TheFPlus/issues).